 - They are stressed out

-- Their enviroment or schedule was thrown off
+- Their environment or schedule was thrown off

 - Or simply because they just didn’t get what they want